-Does Firm Life Stage Affect Investor Behavior?
+Does Firm Life Cycle Stage Affect Investor Perceptions?
 Evidence from Earnings Announcement Reactions

-Keywords: Earnings announcements, firm life stage, idiosyncratic volatility, lottery, speculation.
+Keywords: Earnings announcements, firm life stage, lottery, returns.

 Suggested Citation: Suggested Citation